 Rarely, the sinus may rupture and cause pneumocephalus with facial or oral pain, nausea, vertigo, or headache.
 Rupture of a maxillary sinus can cause retro-orbital air with diplopia due to oculomotor dysfunction.
 Compression of the trigeminal nerve in the maxillary sinus can cause facial paresthesias.
 Physical examination may detect tenderness in the sinuses or nasal hemorrhage.

-Imaging (eg, plain x-rays, CT) is not necessary for diagnosis of uncomplicated sinus barotrauma, but CT is useful if sinus rupture is suspected.
+Imaging (eg, plain x-rays, CT) is not necessary for diagnosis of uncomplicated sinus barotrauma, but CT is useful if sinus rupture or cranial nerve compression is suspected.

 Most ear and sinus barotrauma injuries resolve spontaneously and require only symptomatic treatment and outpatient follow-up.

-Drug treatment for sinus and middle ear barotrauma is identical.
-Decongestants (usually oxymetazoline 0.05%, 2 sprays each nostril bid for 3 to 5 days or pseudoephedrine 60 to 120 mg po bid to qid up to a maximum of 240 mg/day for 3 to 5 days) can help open occluded chambers.
+Treatment with medications for sinus and middle ear barotrauma is identical.
+Decongestants (usually oxymetazoline 0.05%, 2 sprays each nostril twice a day for 3 to 5 days or pseudoephedrine 30 to 60 mg orally 2 to 4 times a day up to a maximum of 240 mg/day for 3 to 5 days) can help open occluded chambers.
 Severe cases can be treated with nasal corticosteroids.
-Doing the Valsalva maneuver immediately after nasal spray therapy may help distribute the decongestant into the occluded chamber.
-Pain can be controlled with NSAIDs or opioids.
+Pain can be controlled with nonsteroidal anti-inflammatory drugs or opioids.

-If bleeding or evidence of effusion is present, antibiotics are given (eg, amoxicillin 500 mg po q 12 h for 10 days, trimethoprim/sulfamethoxazole 1 double-strength tablet po bid for 10 days).
+If bleeding or evidence of effusion is present, antibiotics are given (eg, amoxicillin 500 mg orally every 12 hours for 10 days, trimethoprim/sulfamethoxazole 1 double-strength tablet orally twice a day for 10 days).

-For middle ear barotrauma, some physicians also advocate a short course of oral corticosteroids (eg, prednisone 60 mg po once/day for 6 days, then tapered over 7 to 10 days).
+For middle ear barotrauma, some physicians also advocate a short course of oral corticosteroids (eg, prednisone 60 mg orally once a day for 6 days, then tapered over 7 to 10 days).

 Referral to an otorhinolaryngologist is indicated for severe or persistent symptoms.
-Surgery (eg, tympanotomy for direct repair of a ruptured round or oval window, myringotomy to drain fluid from the middle ear, sinus decompression) may be necessary for serious inner or middle ear or sinus injuries.
+Urgent surgery (eg, tympanotomy for direct repair of a ruptured round or oval window, myringotomy to drain fluid from the middle ear, sinus decompression) may be necessary for serious inner or middle ear or sinus injuries.

-Ear barotrauma may be avoided by frequently swallowing or exhaling against pinched nostrils to open the eustachian tubes and equalize pressure between the middle ear and the environment.
+During a dive, ear barotrauma during descent may be avoided by frequently swallowing or exhaling against pinched nostrils to open the eustachian tubes and equalize pressure between the middle ear and the environment.
 Pressure behind ear plugs cannot be equalized, so they should not be used for diving.

-Prophylaxis with pseudoephedrine 60 to 120 mg po bid or qid up to a maximum of 240 mg/day, beginning 12 to 24 h before a dive, can reduce the incidence of ear and sinus barotrauma.
-Diving should not be done if congestion does not resolve or if a URI or uncontrolled allergic rhinitis is present.
+Prophylaxis with oxymetazoline 0.05% nasal spray, 2 sprays per nostril twice daily or pseudoephedrine 30 to 60 mg orally 2 or 4 times a day up to a maximum of 240 mg/day, beginning 12 to 24 hours before a dive, can reduce the incidence of ear and sinus barotrauma.
+Diving should not be done if congestion does not resolve or if an upper respiratory infection or uncontrolled allergic rhinitis is present.

-If patients have tinnitus, hearing loss, or vertigo, arrange audiometry and vestibular testing.
+If patients have tinnitus, hearing loss, or vertigo, arrange urgent audiometry and vestibular testing.

 If symptoms are severe, prescribe an analgesic and a decongestant.

-Decrease risk of ear and sinus barotrauma by counseling against diving when the nose is congested and sometimes by prescribing prophylactic pseudoephedrine.
+Decrease risk of ear and sinus barotrauma by counseling against diving when the nose is congested and sometimes by prescribing prophylactic oxymetazoline or nasal pseudoephedrine.